-Does RiverMeadow require a proprietary environment to import servers into prior to migration (Or is RiverMeadow SaaS a proprietary platform)?
+Does RiverMeadow require a proprietary environment to import servers into prior to migration (or is RiverMeadow SaaS a proprietary platform)?

 What does it mean to migrate a server live?

-It means that production servers can be migrated without havingn to take them down out of production during the migration.
+It means that production servers can be migrated without having to take them down out of production during the migration.
 Once the migration is complete and the workload is configured and tested on the target machine, the customer can set up a change window to cut-over to the new VM deployed in the target data center.

-How is RiverMeadow migration different from VMotion?
+How is RiverMeadow cloud migration different from VMotion?

 V-motion is a native, VMware-only capability designed for optimization and scaling in single-LAN, SAN-only homogeneous environments.
 RiverMeadow supports heterogeneous environments and enables a broader set of use cases, including migration from one hypervisor platform to another.
 RiverMeadow also supports migration across networks and across clouds.